 - Jeremy Neathey, Economic and Social Research Council, part of UK Research and Innovation, United Kingdom (member)

-- Joanne Cunningham, Economic and Social Research Council, part of UK Research and Innovation, United Kingdom (observer)
+- Andrew Stafford, Economic and Social Research Council, part of UK Research and Innovation, United Kingdom (observer)

 - Annika Sølvará, The Faroese Research Council Faroe Islands (observer)